Flipping

-Product flipping

-Just like real estate flipping and car flipping, all consumer products can be flipped.
-Product flipping entails buying products at a low price and selling it at a higher price for profit.
-Products can be new or used items.
-Many times, product flippers buy products at dollar stores, thrift stores, garage sales and estate auctions and resell them at a higher price on online marketplaces or locally.

-Compared to real estate flipping and car flipping, product flipping requires much lower capital to get started and thus sellers take on much less risk.
-Due to lower profit margins, product flippers often employ various tricks that other kinds of flippers do not have to worry about.
-These tricks include utilizing coupons and cash back rebates as well as finding creative ways of saving on shipping.

-Common products that are flipped for profit are clothes, mobile phone, books, and coins.
-Other less common products that are flipped are digital in nature such as Bitcoin, websites and gaming accounts.

 Effects

 Bubbles

 A spate of flipping often creates an economic bubble which then bursts, such as during the Florida land boom of the 1920s.

-In the 2000s, relaxed federal borrowing standards (including subprime lending that allowed a borrower to purchase a home with little or no money down) may have led directly to a boom in demand for houses.
+In the 2000s, relaxed federal borrowing standards (including subprime lending) allowed a borrower to purchase a home with little or no money down, which may have led directly to a boom in demand for houses.
 Because it was easy to borrow, many investors bought homes as property speculation with no intent to live in them.
 Since the demand outstripped the supply, prices rose, giving a short-term profit.
 This resulted in an inflationary spiral until the bubble burst in 2008 and borrowing standards became stricter, leaving the housing market to bottom out.

-Flipping was so popular in the United States that many DIY television programs like A&E Network's Flip This House detailed the process.

-Flipping becomes less desirable when interest rates are high and so demand is lower.
-The resulting lack of sales, and major price cuts, results in a flood of properties on the market at one time, resulting in an excess of supply to demand.